eclab/edisyn/README.md

 * [Downloading and Installing on Linux](#linux)

+## Donations

+Donations are welcome via Paypal to my email address (sean@cs.gmu.edu).

+## What's New

+Version 34 has patch editors for the Waldorf M and Dave Smith Instruments Prophet 12, improvements for the Yamaha DX7 and 4-Op FM families, and improvements for accessibility for the blind.

 ## Publications on Edisyn

 [Stochastic Synthesizer Patch Exploration in Edisyn](https://cs.gmu.edu/~sean/papers/evomusart19.pdf).
 Presented at EvoMUSART 2019.